Moringen: History

 The town and its villages were founded over a thousand years ago.

 It is the seat of a psychiatric hospital, founded in late 19th century.
-During WWII the hospital was emptied and used by the Nazis as the Moringen concentration camp.
+During World War II the hospital was emptied and used by the Nazis as the Moringen concentration camp.
 Today it is again a psychiatric hospital.

 Economy

 Among the larger firms operating in the community is Piller, a maker of industrial fans.
-The Northeim district's major waste Landfill is in Moringen.
+The Northeim district's major waste landfill is in Moringen.